Our chicken potato soup features tender chicken and diced potatoes simmered in a broth flavored with carrots, celery, onions, and spices.

-Next, add the minced garlic and let it cook for about 30 seconds.
+- Next, add the minced garlic and let it cook for about 30 seconds.
 Add the bay leaves, salt, pepper, thyme, chicken broth, and chicken.

-After that, let the chicken potato soup cook for 20-minutes or until the potatoes are tender and the chicken can be shredded.
+- Carefully add in the diced potatoes, and cook for an additional 20 minutes or until the potatoes are tender and the chicken can be shredded.

 - If you chop or dice the chicken before hand, then you don't have to shred it later.

 - Feel free to use ½ teaspoon dried thyme in place of the fresh thyme.
 Then you don't have to fish out the sprigs later on.

 - To make this soup creamy, add some heavy cream, half and half, or whole milk after the soup is finished.
 Bring the soup to a steep to warm the dairy, taste, and adjust the seasonings if needed.

 - If you're in a pinch, use leftover rotisserie chicken instead of cooking the chicken breasts.

 Room Temperature: This soup should not be stored at room temperature.